Top 25 Bucket List Destinations in Colorado

 Attend a Game at Coors Field

-Baseball fans will want to make a point of getting to Denver to attend a game at Coors Field.
-This famous field is home to the Colorado Rockies, and seeing a game here is tons of fun.
+Baseball fans will want to attend a game at Coors Field.
+This famous field is home to the Colorado Rockies, and you’ll get amazing views of the Rockies while watching America’s pastime here.

 Go on One of Boulder’s Flatirons Hikes